Professor Oliver Hauser is a researcher and policy advisor with expertise in economics, public policy, and artificial intelligence (AI).

 Background and scientific achievements:

 Previously, I held academic posts at Harvard Business School, Harvard Kennedy School of Government and Harvard Extension School.
 I have held prestigious fellowships at Harvard University, the Alan Turing Institute and the Behavioural Insights Team.
 I earned my Ph.D. in Biology from Harvard University and my B.Sc. in Physics from the University of Innsbruck.
+I am an elected Fellow of the Royal Economic Society.

-My research has been published in top academic journals, including Nature, Quarterly Journal of Economics, PNAS, Nature Human Behaviour, Nature Communications, Science Advances, The Leadership Quarterly, and Behavioural Public Policy.
+My research has been published in top academic journals, including Science, Nature, Quarterly Journal of Economics, Management Science, PNAS, Nature Human Behaviour, Nature Communications, Science Advances, OBHDP, The Leadership Quarterly, and Behavioural Public Policy.
 I have received research funding of over £3.1m from major national and international grant bodies.
 If you want to find out more about my research, click here and for a list of my academic publications, click here.

 I have also published popular articles for senior leaders and managers in the Harvard Business Review and Exeter Expertise.
 My research has also drawn attention from news outlets such as the Forbes, Bloomberg, Huffington Post, Vox, Slate, Yahoo, The Conversation, and VICE.
 For my managerial writing, click here.